NoxxFlame/TTT-Custom-Roles-Outdated/CONVARS.md

-ttt_kil_credits_starting      2    // Number of credits the Killer starts with ttt_asn_credits_starting      0    // Number of credits the Assassin starts with ttt_hyp_credits_starting      0    // Number of credits the Hypnotist starts with ttt_traitor_vision_enable     0    // Whether members of the Traitor team can see other members of the Traitor team (including Glitches) through walls via a highlight effect. ttt_assassin_show_target_icon 0    // Whether Assassins have an icon over their target's heads showing who to kill.
+ttt_kil_credits_starting      2    // Number of credits the Killer starts with ttt_asn_credits_starting      0    // Number of credits the Assassin starts with ttt_hyp_credits_starting      0    // Number of credits the Hypnotist starts with ttt_zom_credits_starting      0    // Number of credits the Zombie starts with ttt_vam_credits_starting      0    // Number of credits the Vampire starts with ttt_traitor_vision_enable     0    // Whether members of the Traitor team can see other members of the Traitor team (including Glitches) through walls via a highlight effect. ttt_assassin_show_target_icon 0    // Whether Assassins have an icon over their target's heads showing who to kill.
 Server or round must be restarted for changes to take effect. ttt_killer_knife_enabled      1    // Whether the Killer knife is enabled